 To minimize both the risks and the impact of these online threats, we recommend both home users and companies to use and apply these security measures:

 - Always backup your data and use external sources such as a hard drive or in the cloud (Google Drive, Dropbox, etc.) to store it.
 Our guide will show you how to do it;

 - DO NOT open (spam) or download attachments or links from unknown sources that could infect your computer;

 - Use strong and unique passwords and never reuse them for multiple accounts.
 This security guide comes in handy;

-- Consider using a paid antivirus software which is also up to date, or consider having a proactive anti ransomware protection (here’s what Heimdal PRO can do for you).
+- Consider using a paid antivirus software which is also up to date, or consider having proactive anti ransomware protection (here’s what Thor Foresight can do for you).

 - Prevention is the best cure, so make sure you learn as much as possible about how to easily detect spam emails.
 These free educational resources can help you gain more knowledge in the cybersecurity field;

 - Given the rise of new types of malware (the version 2 of GandCrab ransomware is out there and, unfortunately, there’s no decryption tool available) we remind you that security is not just about using a solution or another, it’s also about improving your online habits and being proactive.

 Should you need to understand what ransomware is all about, this dedicated guide will help you.